-KEEP AWAY: Players wearing pinnies will now be on one time and compete against players without pinnies.
+KEEP AWAY: Players wearing pinnies will now be on one team and compete against players without pinnies.
 Every time a team gets 3 passes in a row, they get a point.
-If 3 passes is too easy, move to 4 passes and then 5 passes to earn a point.
+If 3 passes are too easy, move to 4 passes and then 5 passes to earn a point.
 Encourage players to call out the name of the teammate they are passing to.

-GAMES: 35 min.
-4v4 or 5v5.
-No goalies.
+GAMES: 30 min.
+6v6 or 7v7 with goalies.

 WEEK 7